- What is Surrey Extra?

 Please note that your reset password e-mail will expire after one hour, so you will need to reset your password within this time.

 Reloadable Cards, Shopping Vouchers and Cashback

 What is a reloadable shopping card?

-A reloadable card works by preloading money onto a card through Surrey Extra, at a discounted rate.
+A reloadable card works by preloading money onto a card bought through Surrey Extra, at a discounted rate.
 The card is sent to you securely through the post and then you use the card to pay for your shopping at your chosen retailer.
 Keep hold of the card and you can load it again, ready for your next shop.